What is Amazon VPC Lattice? - Amazon VPC Lattice

 Service network

-A logical boundary for a collection of services.
-A client is any resource deployed in a VPC that is associated with the service network.
+A logical boundary for a collection of services and resource configurations.
+A client can be in a VPC that is associated with the service network.
 Clients and services that are associated with the same service network can communicate with each other if they are authorized to do so.

 In the following figure, the clients can communicate with both services, because the VPC and services are associated with the same service network.